 You practice loving kindness, teaching and sharing.

 You are my nurse, the heart of caring."

 From "The Heart of Caring," by Sharolyn Bush, BSN '10, MSN '15

 NEW: FULL-TIME RN-TO-BSN PROGRAM.
 Enroll now for Fall 2016 classes!

 Given the changing healthcare landscape, nursing is one of the most in-demand careers today.
 To excel and advance, nurses must be constantly learning about new technologies, medications, and best practice in healthcare.

 The RN-to-BSN program at Notre Dame has been helping RNs meet their academic goals for almost 40 years.
 The learning experience stresses caring connections with patients, families, communities; fosters leadership skills; and strengthens students' discipline and professionalism.

-The program is offered on both a part-time basis, and, new this fall, full time.
+The program is offered on both a part-time basis and full-time basis.

 Get the ESSENTIAL CREDENTIAL to advance your nursing career.